StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/physical-server.md

 ## Step 1: Stop the services

-Ensure all services are stopped (Elasticsearch, Cassandra, TheHive, etc.) before running the restoration process.
+Ensure all services are stopped before running the restoration process.

 !!!
 Example ""